Double AA Rechargeable Batteries: Top 7 Buying Tips

 Don’t Overcharge (or Undercharge!)

-Overcharging is one of the quickest ways to degrade your double AA rechargeable batteries.
-It generates excess heat, which damages the internal chemistry.
-Likewise, consistently undercharging (removing batteries before they’re full) or deep discharging (running them completely flat too often) can also be detrimental.
-The sweet spot is to let your smart charger do its job: charge them fully and then remove them.
+Overcharging damages the internal chemistry of double AA rechargeable batteries by generating excess heat.
+Similarly, consistently undercharging or deep discharging (running them completely flat too often) can also be detrimental.
+The ideal practice is to allow a smart charger to fully charge them, then remove them.

 Storage Secrets for Optimal Performance